 Fast-moving days and fluid when it comes to choice, it can undoubtedly be a stressful working environment - but the pay is generally good and, ultimately, the world will always need people who can work in tech.

-So it seems strange that in 2022, the era of the James Webb Telescope and robots who can interact like actual humans, so many companies across the sector are making cuts and instigating hiring freezes.
+So it seems strange that in 2023, the era of the James Webb Telescope and robots that can interact like actual humans, so many companies across the sector are making cuts and instigating hiring freezes.

 The reason?
 Unfortunately, the same reason we’re seeing this trend across the board in business right now.

 High interest rates and the cost of living crisis means consumers are spending less money.
 That, in turn, impacts the revenue of these companies.
-Less revenue, of course, means businesses need to cut costs.
+Less revenue means businesses need to cut costs.

 The key tech companies announcing layoffs and hiring freezes

-For the first time in its history, social media giant Meta announced this week it would lay off 11,000 workers, or roughly 13 per cent of its staff.
-This marks one of the biggest tech layoffs this year, as the company grapples with a weak advertising market and mounting costs.
+For the first time in its history, social media giant Meta announced in November that it would lay off 11,000 workers, or roughly 13 per cent of its staff.
+This marked one of the biggest tech layoffs of 2022, as the company grappled with a weak advertising market and mounting costs.

 The e-commerce giant has halted “new incremental” hiring across its workforce.

-Following a months-long review, Amazon has told employees in some unprofitable units to look for jobs elsewhere in the company, the Wall Street Journal reported on Thursday (November 10).
+Following a months-long review, Amazon told employees in some unprofitable units to look for jobs elsewhere in the company, the Wall Street Journal reported in November.

 It is also moving to redeploy staff from certain teams to more profitable areas, and closing teams in areas such as robotics and retail.

-Apple has "paused almost all hiring," a decision that could last until late 2023.
+Apple has "paused almost all hiring," a decision that could last until later this year.